juansgv/Image-Based-Music-Genre-Classification-Using-Convolutional-Neural-Networks/README.md

 ## Instructions:

 1. Open the main.ipynb file.

-2. Replace the /path to your dataset on the lines:
+2. Replace the paths:
   # Specify paths to the datasets
-original_dataset_directory = "PATH TO DATASET".
+  original_dataset_directory = "PATH TO YOUR DATASET".

 3. Run all code.